dongwonmoon/NSGA_Multi_object_Optimal/README.md

 ### 참고

-Prediction and multi-objective optimization of mechanical, economical, and environmental properties for strain-hardening cementitious composites (SHCC) based on automated machine learning and metaheuristic algorithms
+Prediction and multi-objective optimization of mechanical, economical, and environmental properties for strain-hardening cementitious composites (SHCC) based on automated machine learning and metaheuristic algorithms.
+Yi Bao et al. Journal of Cleaner Production 329 (2021)
-Soroush Mahjoubi, Rojyar Barhemat, Pengwei Guo, Weina Meng, Yi Bao